Transportation Paintings — The Art of Getting There

 How PayPal works.All transactions are via PayPal, a safe and secure way to make your purchase.

-Title: Reaching for The Stars
+Title: Reaching for the Stars

-Size: 12″ w x 16″ h
+Dimensions: 12″ w x 16″ h x 1.5" d

 The copyright watermark ©️ teresabernardart.com is not on the actual canvas artwork.